 A: No, sorry.
-They can be pretty but as we explained elsewhere on the site, they are a bad idea acoustically.
-What we didn’t explain elsewhere is that they can also carry symbolism, and as a Christian I am not to get involved with that.
-I have had personal hard experience with this, so no, sorry.
+They can be pretty but as we have found them to be a bad idea acoustically.
 If sound hole covers or Rosettes as they are called are important to you, there are other builders (Dusty Strings, Masterworks, Rick Thum, etc.) who make a quality product and will gladly supply rosettes for you.
 We know all these folks, they are friends as well as good people and build good dulcimers.
-Don’t be afraid to buy from them.
+Don’t be afraid to buy from them!

 Q: My dulcimer sounds thunky on the bottom two notes of the treble bridge, what can I do about it?

 A: Not a lot, unfortunately.
 It is due to the physics of strings and is a problem with all large hammered dulcimers.
 I did the calculations several years ago trying to figure it out.
 If a string is going to sound its best, it needs to be stretched to around 70% of breaking tension.
 If we were to do that to all the strings of a 16/15, it would need to be 7 ft. long along the bottom rail.
 The top end is about right.
 Plotting it all out gives the familiar harmonic curve.
 But we can’t build dulcimers like that, they wouldn’t be portable, and we’d be reinventing the piano, and that is why a grand is shaped like it is.